 This is how you can buy cryptocurrency

 There are two ways to buy cryptocurrency, but today the most effortless way is to buy them through a crypto exchange.
 Several cryptocurrency exchanges are operating around the world.
-In India, WazirX, Zebpay, CoinSwitch Kuber, Coin DCX Go are the most famous.
-In addition, there are international platforms such as Coinbase and Binance, where digital currencies from around the world can be purchased, including bitcoin, Ethereum, tether and dogecoin.
+In India, WazirX, Zebpay, CoinSwitch Kuber, and Coin DCX Go are the most famous.
+In addition, there are international platforms such as Coinbase and Binance, where digital currencies from around the world can be purchased, including bitcoin, Ethereum, tether, and Dogecoin.

 Also Read: Best Financial YouTube Channels in India

 Cryptocurrency exchanges are open 24 hours a day

 It is easy to buy and sell bitcoin and other cryptocurrencies in India.
 The most important thing is that all these crypto exchanges are open round the clock for purchase.
 The process of buying and selling cryptocurrencies through them is also easy.
 For crypto trading and investing in Rupee, you need to register on one of the exchanges.
 For this, after signing up on the site of the exchange, and completing your KYC process, money is transferred to the wallet, and then these digital currencies can be purchased.

 Cryptocurrency bill In India

 Significantly, in India, the number of people investing in crypto is increasing.
 According to a report, there are about 15 million active users in India who are registered with some crypto exchange operating in India.
 This is the reason why both the Reserve Bank of India (RBI) and the central government are strictly keeping in mind the safety of Indian investors in this unregulated market.
 A bill is also to be introduced in the ongoing winter session of Parliament to curb private cryptocurrencies.
 Along with this, RBI has also given a proposal to the government regarding its digital currency.